Tag Archive for: donating

 Donate books

 Books are a great donation and accepted at many resale shops, like Goodwill, Savers, and Salvation Army.
-Some libraries may take them to resell also, but I recommend calling before bringing them to the library.
+Some libraries may take them to resell also, but I recommend calling before loading them into your car.

 Depending on what type of books they are you can donate to senior centers, daycare centers, nursing homes, or hospitals, but again, call first to confirm their interest.